MiloszSkobejko/virtual-world-simulation-cpp/README.md

 members that are necessary for other application objects to function.
 Encapsulated the remaining functionality of the world within private members.

 ## Controls
 Press `enter` in order to simulate a turn.
-Simulation starts with organism initialized manually in worl class metho.
+Simulation starts with organism initialized manually in world class method.
 Fell free to change them.

 ## File Information
 main.cpp contains main function, canva files contains way of displaying 2d board to the screen.